Cultural Understanding and Language Proficiency (CULP)

 The Army recognizes the need for young leaders to develop more cultural awareness and foreign language proficiency skills.
 Now more than ever, cultural awareness training is a vital component to the ROTC curriculum.
 Overseas immersions help educate future leaders in ways the classroom cannot, providing experience with different lifestyles, economic standing and world perspective.
 Cadets have the opportunity to train with foreign militaries, teach English classes, travel to cultural heritage sites, or conduct humanitarian missions.
 Cadets from universities around the country travel in small groups led by senior leader cadre, often in conjunction with a civilian agency or non-governmental agency.
 The deployment, which includes a five-day Soldier readiness process, typically lasts one month.

 Go Gold cadets have traveled since the beginning of the CULP program across the Unified Combatant Commands to countries including Bulgaria, Guatemala, Rwanda, Slovakia, Thailand, and Vietnam.
+Recent CULP trips have been to South Korea and Colombia.

 The United States Army Airborne School - widely known as Jump School - conducts the basic paratrooper (military parachutist) training for the United States armed forces.
 It is operated by the 1st Battalion (Airborne), 507th Infantry, United States Army Infantry School, Fort Benning, Georgia.
 The Airborne School conducts the Basic Airborne Course, which is open to soldiers of both genders from all branches of the United States Department of Defense and allied military personnel.